Digital Access Report

 Wireless Philadelphia Project

-In 2005, Philadelphia launched the Wireless Philadelphia project with an ambitious goal: to provide low-cost internet access to more than 550,000 households.
+In 2005, though unsuccessful, Philadelphia launched the Wireless Philadelphia project with an ambitious goal: to provide low-cost internet access to more than 550,000 households.

 2011